-Welcome to the official site of the Tiree Wave which runs annually – This Years Dates are 12th – 18th (inc.) October 2019
+Welcome to the official site of the annual Tiree Wave Classic!

 The Tiree Wave Classic is the longest running professional windsurfing event in the world.
 It was founded in 1985 and has run to the present day.
 It showcases the best of the UK’s windsurfing talent across a number of fleets ranging from Juniors to World Cup Professional Windsurfers.